-We lived on the old dirt road, across from a shanty house like ours.
+We lived on a dirt road, across from an old shanty house.
 At the road’s edge, the house had a bright metal mailbox whose door was embossed with U.S. Mail.
 The sunny side of it, stenciled in black, read W. Sweeney.
 It was the only new thing to be seen on that property.
 The day its post was anchored and its box screwed down was, I think, the first time we saw the Mister up close.
 He had tipped his hat to us as we watched unabashedly, but had said nothing.
 The crowning touch to the mailbox was a large iron triangle, painted bright white, that supported it and anchored it to the post.
 It was open work, and had fanciful curlicue designs all through it.
 I thought it very fine, for I had never seen a thing so beautiful and new.

 Mark and I were seven and nine, and did not know much about very much, but we did know that we lived in Canada, not the U.S. of A. , and that was funny.
 In the exuberance of a youthful day, and the ennui of country life with an absent father, we always got the most out of anything that could make us chuckle.
 Consequently, we ran around our yard shouting USA!
 USA! until we were out of breath and rolling in the grass.

 The Sweeneys were our brand new neighbours, having bought the place “for a steal”, more for the land and the broken down farm equipment than for the house.
 They had plans.
 So said their two little tykes, a boy and a girl, only slightly younger than us.
 On the day they moved in, their mother (one Janet Sweeney) had ushered them into our drive and had made hasty introductions, leaving them to play with us and stay out of the adults’ hair for a while.

 We were smart enough, at least at first, not to tell them The Story about their old house.